-Intimate partner violence (physical, injurious and sexual) (IPV).
-IPV was assessed with The CTS2 scales (Straus et al., 1996).
-For the current analysis the 12-item physical aggression scale measured physical aggression towards a partner (e.g. pushed or shoved my partner, beat up my partner).
-The potential score range for the 12 items is between zero to 300 (12 items with a maximum score of 25 for each item = 300).
-The 7-item sexual aggression was also used (e.g. made my partner have sex without a condom, used threats to make my partner have oral or anal sex) which had a potential score range of zero to 175.
-The 6-item injury scale (e.g. had a sprain, . had a broken bone from a fight with my partner) was used to measures injurious aggression and had a potential score range of zero to 150.
-For each item respondents indicated the frequency of occurrence from never, once, twice, 3-5, 6-10, 11-20 or >20 times during the past year.
-The validity and reliability is good (e.g. Straus et al., 1996).
+2.2.1.
+Intimate Partner Violence (Physical, Injurious, and Sexual) (IPV).
+IPV was assessed with the CTS2 scales [79].
+For the current analysis the 12-item physical aggression scale measured physical aggression towards a partner (e.g., pushed or shoved my partner, beat up my partner).
+The potential score range for the 12 items is from zero to 300 (12 items with a maximum score of 25 for each item = 300).
+The 7-item sexual aggression was also used (e.g., made my partner have sex without a condom, used threats to make my partner have oral or anal sex) which had a potential score range of zero to 175.
+The 6-item injury scale (e.g., had a sprain, had a broken bone from a fight with my partner) was used to measure injurious aggression and had a potential score range of zero to 150.
+For each item respondents indicated the frequency of occurrence from never, once, twice, 3-5, 6-10, 11-20, or >20 times during the past year.
+The validity and reliability is good (e.g., [79]).
 For this study, questions on negotiation were not analysed.
-Cronbach α 's for women as victims were 0.89 for physical assault, , 0.73 for sexual coercion and 0.65 for physical assault with injury.
-The correspondent α 's for aggressors were 0.79, 0.63 and 0.70, respectively.
+Cronbach α 's for women as victims were 0.89 for physical assault, 0.73 for sexual coercion, and 0.65 for physical assault with injury.
+The correspondent α 's for aggressors were 0.79, 0.63, and 0.70, respectively.

-Controlling behaviors.
-Controlling behaviors were assessed with the CBS-R (Graham-Kevan & Archer, 2005b) which has been showed to have good discriminative ability (Graham-Kevan & Archer, 2003a).
-The CBS-R can be scored to derive five sub-scores, each of which is a particular type of control tactic, or a total controlling behavior score using all 24-items, which was used in the current analysis (Cronbach for women's self-reports on partners control $\alpha = 0.93$, and for women's reports about their control over partners $\alpha = 0.91$).
-The respondents used a 5-point response format to indicate how often during the past year with their partners, they had used each behavior, the anchors ranging from 0 (never) to 4 (always) with a possible range of 0 - 96.
+2.2.2.
+Controlling Behaviors.
+Controlling behaviors were assessed with the CBS-R [24] which has been showed to have good discriminative ability [65].
+The CBS-R can be scored to derive five subscores, each of which is a particular type of control tactic, or a total controlling behavior score using all 24 items, which was used in the current analysis (Cronbach for women's self-reports on partners control $\alpha=0.93$, and for women's reports about their control over partners $\alpha=0.91$).
+The respondents used a 5-point response format to indicate how often during the past year with their partners, they had used each behavior, the anchors ranging from 0 (never) to 4 (always) with a possible range of 0-96.

-Psychosocial measures.
-Who initiated the physical assault was assessed in the following way: If you have been physically assaulted by your partner or you physically assaulted your partner, who did it first.
-Your partner assaulted you first, you assaulted your partner first or both initiated Abuse as a child was assessed with 4 items, one each for physical abuse (e.g. beaten up), psychological abuse (e.g. shouted or yelled at), sexual abuse (e.g. forced to have sex) and injury (e.g. bruised), and chronicity (how often the acts occurred).
-The acts may have occurred once, twice, 3-5, 6-10, 11-20 or >20 times or never occurred.
+2.2.3.
+Psychosocial Measures.
+Who initiated the physical assault was assessed in the following way.
+If you have been physically assaulted by your partner or you physically assaulted your partner, who did it first.
+Your partner assaulted you first, you assaulted your partner first, or both initiated Abuse as a child was assessed with 4 items, one each for physical abuse (e.g., beaten up), psychological abuse (e.g., shouted or yelled at), sexual abuse (e.g., forced to have sex) and injury (e.g., bruised), and chronicity (how often the acts occurred).
+The acts may have occurred once, twice, 3-5, 6- 10, 11-20, or >20 times or never occurred (the scaling was based on CTS2. only studies with women as respondents).
 The items obtained data about the respondent's exposure to violence before the age of 15 years.
-Cronbach α 's were 0.72 for physical abuse, 0.70 for psychological abuse, 0.68 for sexual abuse and 0.71 for injury..
+Cronbach α 's were 0.72 for physical abuse, 0.70 for psychological abuse, 0.68 for sexual abuse, and 0.71 for injury (univariate data are not shown).